-One of the many things you may be worried about if you are preparing for divorce is whether or not it will negatively impact your credit score and bank accounts.
+One of the many things you may be worried about if you are preparing for divorce is whether it will negatively impact your credit score and bank accounts.
 The reason you may see conflicting information online is that the answer depends on your unique situation.
 Getting divorced itself will not negatively impact your credit score.
 However, issues such as marital debts can have an effect.
 Discuss your case in more detail with a divorce lawyer in San Diego for further information.

 How Might a Divorce Affect Credit Score?